TrustsHome » Estate Planning »

 As stated earlier, there are many different types of trusts.
 Your Melbourne attorney is here to help you decide which type is best for you.
 Some of the most common trusts include:

-- Living trust — You assign an individual (the trustee) to hold legal title to your property for another person (the beneficiary).
+- Living trust – You create a revocable living trust for yourself.
 You can be the trustee of your own living trust, keeping full control over all property held in trust.
 Living trusts can help you avoid probate, reduce estate taxes or set up long-term property management.

 - Revocable trust – This allows you (the grantor) the ability to make changes to your trust whenever you see fit.